Click the neighborhood below to find Denver’s best happy hours:

 UNION STATION- NORTH

-What to Order: Crispy Chicken Wings, Craft Cocktails
+What to Order: House Burrata, Wings, Craft Cocktails

 We love the atmosphere at this gorgeous restaurant located a few blocks from Union Station in LoDo.
 Woodie Fisher sits inside one of the oldest standing structures left in Denver, the city’s original Hose House #1.
 It was restored a few years ago and pays homage to its former fire station structure by offering all first responders 20% off.

-We love their Happy Hour, offered seven days a week from 4-6 p.m. and featuring $6 glasses of wine, $2 off signature craft cocktails and draft beers.
+We love their Happy Hour, offered seven days a week from 4-6 p.m. and featuring $6 glasses of wine, $1 off signature craft cocktails and $2 off draft beers.

-Pair your cocktail with their crispy chicken wings with a Thai peanut sauce ($8) or their Woodie Fisher burger ($15).
+Pair your cocktail with their crispy chicken wings with a Thai peanut sauce ($8) or their Woodie Fisher burger ($19).
 You can opt to sit at the bar, at a table in the dining room or in their cool, cozy lounge area, which features great views right into their open kitchen.
+Woodie Fisher is also a partner on our Dinner Tasting Tour which is perfect for small groups and company offsites.
+Check out our corporate events page for more info.

 16TH STREET MALL